kleinbottle/swanlotus/README.md

 Due to the limitations of Open Graph only JPG images are supported.

-Also, you cannot use an image that is not used in the content of a page or blog as an Open Graph image.
-This is because Pelican **will not** move an image not used in the content to the desired location on the website.

 ## Searching the website

 The SwanLotus website is searchable and uses the [pelican-search](https://github.com/pelican-plugins/search) plugin to achieve this.